rtumaykin/HotAssembly/source/HotAssembly.NuGetPackage/Readme.txt

-﻿This is your NuGet package.
+﻿This NuGet package contains the library that takes care of hot loading of the dlls into the application at run time.